oriolrius/duplicati/README.md

 ## Usage

 There is a docker-compose file in the repository that you can use to start the container.

-You can also use the following command to start the container:
+You can also use the following command to start the container: (this is how I use it)

 ```bash
 docker run -d --name duplicati -v /:/mnt -v /backup:/backup -v ./data:/data --network host ghcr.io/oriolrius/duplicati